dayMan33/double_DQN/README.md

 To start training an agent, you must implement a class of dqn_env with the required methods.
 Only then can you initialize a dqn_agent with an instance of the environment as its only argument.
 Once you have done that, you will need to set the model of the agent to be a compiled tf.keras Model tailored specifically to your environment's needs.
-After setting the agent's model, you can train it by calling dqn_agent.train with the necessary arguments
+After setting the agent's model, you can train it by calling dqn_agent.train with the necessary arguments.

 ```python
 from double_dqn.dqn_env import DQNenv